You’ve Got COVID! Minimize Your Symptoms and Reduce Your Long COVID Risk

 Recommended Items to Include in Your Acute COVID Recovery Plan.

-• Metformin: Prescription required.
-Available through RTHM Direct.
+Metformin: Prescription required.
+Available through your provider or RTHM Direct.

-• Baby Aspirin: Counteracts platelet activation.
-For adults over age 19.
-Take one tablet daily.
+Baby Aspirin: Counteracts platelet activation.
+For adults over age 19 only.
+Take one tablet daily with food.

-• Nattokinase: Helps break down fibrin and address potential clot formation.
+Nattokinase: Helps bind spike protein and break down fibrin.
 Take 1 capsule twice daily or as directed.

-• N-Acetyl-L-Cysteine (NAC): Supports mitochondrial health through glutathione production.
+N-Acetyl-L-Cysteine (NAC): Supports mitochondrial health through glutathione production, loosens mucus, and more.
 Take 1 capsule twice daily.

-• Curcumin: Natural polyphenol with antioxidant and anti-inflammatory properties.
-Take 1 capsule twice daily or as directed.
+Curcumin: Natural polyphenol with antioxidant and anti-inflammatory properties.
+Take 1 capsule twice daily with food or as directed.

-• Multivitamin with D3: Ensures vitamin and mineral levels are adequate to support a healthy immune system.
-Take 1 capsule daily.
+Multivitamin with D3: Ensures vitamin and mineral levels are adequate to support a healthy immune system.
+Take 1 serving daily.

 More in-depth information on each of these items can be found below.
-Click on the order button below to purchase many of the supplements from the above list at a 10% discount through Fullscript as well as access dosage recommendations.
+Click “Get Kit Now” below to purchase many of the supplements from the above list at a discount through Fullscript as well as to see more detailed dosage suggestions.

 Do Not Push Yourself – Rest, Rest, Rest